lrosaleny/Example01/README.md

 # Example01
-creates a simple plot pdf
+creates a simple plot pdf for a polynomial of first-degree plus some random noise